Shop now & save up to 80% on medication

 Side Effects and Safety

-The most common risk with any rapid-acting insulin is hypoglycemia (low blood sugar).
-Signs can include sweating, shaking, fast heartbeat, confusion, headache, or unusual fatigue; severe episodes can involve seizures or loss of consciousness.
-Injection-site reactions can occur, such as redness, itching, or swelling, and rotating sites helps reduce irritation over time.
+The most common safety concern with rapid-acting insulin is hypoglycemia (low blood sugar).
+Symptoms can include shakiness, sweating, fast heartbeat, hunger, confusion, or irritability, and severe episodes can lead to seizure or loss of consciousness.
+Hyperglycemia (high blood sugar) can occur if insulin is missed, under-dosed, or degraded from improper storage.
+Injection-site reactions (redness, swelling, itching) can also occur and are usually mild.

 Drug Interactions and Cautions